coderkatew/bear-yoga/README.md

 ### Existing Features

 **Navbars and navigation**
 There are two navbars displayed on the site - one main navbar and one specific to product categories and retreats.
-The navigation panel allows the user to move quickly to specific pages on the site.
-The main navbar shrinks when viewed on smaller devices and the category navbar is moved to a dropdown menu at the top-left of the screen to simplify the interface.
+The navigation panel allows the user to move quickly to specific pages on the site. <br>
+The main navbar shrinks when viewed on smaller devices and the category navbar is moved to a dropdown menu at the top-left of the screen to simplify the interface. <br>
 The options displayed depend on the access level the user has - a superuser will see all menu options while a non-logged in user will see only the options available to them.
 <br><br>
 <img src="static/images/navbars.png" style="margin: 0;">